 Chesterman Beach is enjoyable for everyone.
 It can be romantic at sunset or hauntingly beautiful at sunrise.
 Kids love exploring the endlessly interesting and lively beach.
 It is close and convenient from Tofino.
 It appeals to surfers of all abilities.
 Despite its popularity and wide array of possibly activities, Chesterman somehow keeps a tranquil, calm feeling.
 Wonderful to bring your family to, but equally enticing as a quiet, solo retreat.

-Clayoquot Arm Provincial Park is a beautiful and increasingly popular canoe and kayaking route that is just remote enough to not be crowded most of the year.
-The Kennedy Lake bridge is where you will likely be launching your boat from to paddle down into Clayoquot Arm Provincial Park.
+Clayoquot Arm Provincial Park is a wild and beautiful canoe/kayak route that is just remote enough to not be crowded most of the year.
+The starting point of the park is near the famous bridge that featured in the huge logging protests of 1994 that resulted in hundreds of arrests.
+There are two large and impressively huge bridges at the edge of this park.
+The Kennedy River bridge is the bridge you will drive across five minutes before reaching the Kennedy Lake bridge.
+The Kennedy River bridge was the bridge where much of the 1993 protesting took place.
+If you paddle under it you can see several burnt pilings from an attempt to burn it down back during the protests.
+This bridge, or rather paddling under this bridge marks the entrance to the Kennedy River Bog Provincial Park.
+Generally people set their boats in at the Kennedy Lake bridge though.
+The second bridge, the Kennedy Lake bridge is where you will likely be launching your boat from to paddle down into Clayoquot Arm Provincial Park.
 This massive bridge has been unmaintained for years and is falling apart.
 Therefore it has been blocked by massive boulders so it can't be driven across.
 It is mesmerizingly beautiful, as only a antique bridge spanning such a great distance can be.
-You often see tents on it, though with clear skies you can simple lay in a sleeping bag under the stars here as many before you would have done.

 Why should you canoe/kayak Clayoquot Arm Provincial Park?